natalieagus/50005/docs/NS/01-network-basics.md

 > 9. **Analyze Practical Networking Examples**
 >   - Apply theoretical knowledge to practical examples, including calculations for data transfer and understanding traffic patterns.
 >   - Explain the concept of **priority inversion** and **emergent behavior**
->   - Appraise into more complex aspects of networking such as data encapsulation and the interaction between different network layers.
+>   - Appraise more complex aspects of networking such as data encapsulation and the interaction between different network layers.
 >
 > These learning objectives are intended to guide your understanding of the comprehensive notes on computer networking.